 Naloxone is a medication that reverses overdose and saves lives.
 You can get it from your doctor, pharmacy or select community organizations.
 Learn more about how to use naloxone and where to get it by clicking the link below.
-Find out how many Naloxone kits have been dispensed on Staten Island.

 Community Education Campaign